justinjarrard/README-generator/NEWREADME.md

   - [Questions](#questions)

 ## Installation
-  just run the program
+  run the node index.js command

 ## Usage
-  use it
+  fill out the question prompts and see the results on your NEWREADME.md file.

 ## License
-  Community
+  GNUGPL

 ## Contributing
-  yessir
+  n/a

 ## Tests
-  go on with your bad self
+  use at will

 ## Questions
   For questions regarding the application please contact me at: